slamice/wri/hipsters/chapter11.md

 A second shock overcame me, "What?!"
 I shot her a hard look, but it couldn't penetrate anything.

 "You know why.
-He's right, he's bad but a better person than you.
+He's right, he's a better person than you.
 You're wrong about so many things but you just don't see it.
 You're not a nice guy, you need to know that."
 Her words stood in the air, dancing and stomping hard on my head, then crashed a car into it, sending it hurtling off a cliff.
 In angry awe I mulled these words over in my mouth like a baby's challenge and finally started to care enough to hate her.

 "Are you for real?!
 Is this real life?
 Do you understand what just fucking happened here?!
 Do you _understand_?"